I-MH/SAfda/README.md

 # SAfda

-This *Rpackage* is based on the methodology presented in
+This *SAfda Rpackage* is based on the methodology presented in

 - Martinez-Hernandez, I., Euan, C., Burr, W., Meis, M., Blangiardo, M. and Pirani, M. *Modelling particle number size distribution: A continuous approach*.
 JRSS Series C (Applied Statistics, In press).